Luchasaurus: Jurassic Express reunion (2025–present)

 On the August 20, 2025 episode of Dynamite, Killswitch returned and was revealed as the replacement partner for Kip Sabian against Adam Copeland and Christian Cage at Forbidden Door, filling in for the injured Nick Wayne.
 On August 24 at Forbidden Door, Killswitch and Sabian were defeated by Copeland and Cage.
-On September 17 at September to Remember, Killswitch teased a face turn after walking out on Sabian during their match against JetSpeed.
+On September 17 at September to Remember, Killswitch teased a face turn after walking out on Sabian during their match against JetSpeed (Kevin Knight and "Speedball" Mike Bailey).
 On September 20 at All Out, Killswitch cemented his face turn after saving Jack Perry from The Young Bucks, reuniting Jurassic Express and reverting back to his Luchasaurus name.
-On October 12 at WrestleDream, Jurassic Express defeated The Young Bucks.
+On October 18 at WrestleDream, Jurassic Express defeated The Young Bucks.
+At Full Gear on November 22, Jurassic Express teamed with Kenny Omega, losing to the Young Bucks and Josh Alexander; post-match, Alexander and the Don Callis Family (Rocky Romero, Mark Davis, El Clon and Hechicero) attacked Omega and Jurassic Express until the Young Bucks returned to aid them.
+After fending off the Don Callis Family, Jurassic Express and The Young Bucks shook hands, signaling the end of their feud.
+On December 31 at Dynamite: New Year's Smash, Luchasaurus was attacked by The Demand (Ricochet, Bishop Kaun, and Toa Liona) This was done to write him off television as he had suffered a legitmate shoulder injury and would miss some time.

 In other media

 In the summer of 2015, Matelson appeared as a contestant in the 17th season of Big Brother.
 He was evicted during the twelfth week and placed fifth.
 He returned during the 19th season for the "BB Comics" competition with other former contestants, including Dan Gheesling and fellow wrestler Jessie Godderz.